You’ve likely heard all the reasons why Instagram is a great tool for small businesses. Maybe you’ve even signed up for Instagram for personal use.

 It might not sound fun, but without having a good understanding of the type of pictures others are posting, you won’t know what content tends to do well.
 And lucky for you, Instagram research is less staring-at-piles-of-data-wearing-a-lab-coat kind of research, and more look-at-pretty-pictures kind of research.

-Start by finding a business in your industry who has a hefty Instagram following and high levels of engagement.
+Start by finding a business in your industry who has a hefty Instagram following, similar target audience, and high levels of engagement.
 What do they tend to send, and when do they tend to send it?